Tuesday, November 6, 2007

 Note that this sauce improves after being refrigerated overnight.
 It can be frozen, as well.
 I generally make four times this amount and freeze the extra for later dinners.

-For dinner, serve with a leafy green salad, garlic bread, grated Romano or Parmesan cheese, and a red wine (good for the heart) - my preference is the Gaja Barbaresco but even a simple chianti will work well.
+For dinner, serve with a leafy green salad, garlic bread, grated Romano or Parmesan cheese, and a red wine (good for the heart) - my preference is the Gaja Barbaresco but even a simple Chianti will work well.

-1 comments:
+2 comments:

-Donato said...
+d. said...

 Wow! never seen a so complex and long spaghetti recipe.
 The ingredients are well mixed (too much garlic to my taste) and preparation is accurate.
 Yes, I have some decent cooking experince too.